-What’s the best solution to our Plastic Problem?
+What’s the best solution to our petrochemical addiction?

-Naive?
-Impossible?
-Unrealistic?
-Maybe, but you have to contrast any such ‘reasonable’ objections with the certain damage we’ll cause by not doing anything.
+Maybe, but before dismissing the notion, we must contrast any such ‘reasonable’ objections with the certain damage we’ll cause by not doing anything.
+Inaction is easier to imagine, because it’s become the status quo.
+Which is fine, until it isn’t.

 Plastic has become so embedded in our lives over the past 60 years, it’s hard to imagine life without it.

-Every new report on environmental plastic adds more evidence that we need to put Plastic’s bright future in the past.
+Every new report on environmental pollution adds more evidence that we need to put Plastic’s bright future in the past.
 We’re only beginning to discover the disastrous environmental consequences of the Plastics Revolution.

-Politicians and scientists are desperately hoping to come up with some magic bullet solution that will enable us to either stop making plastics from fossil fuels, recycle existing plastic in a closed loop, or clean up the mess we’ve already made.
+Politicians and scientists are desperately hoping to come up with some magic bullet solution that will enable us to either stop making plastics from fossil fuels, recycle the existing stuff in a closed loop, or clean up the mess we’ve already made.

-No such technology exists, none is proven at scale, and we don’t have time.
+No such technology exists, none is proven at scale, and we don’t have time to wait for it to materialise.

 Which leaves the only definite solution we know will work – stop using plastics today.